vinayrakesh/Angular-Investment-Cal/README.md

 ## Download and Install VS code and Nodejs
 ## Create various components as needed.
-1.Header component ,User Input Component,App Component using ng generate component componentName 2.Design and implement all the neccessary html and css files as per requirement or else use the given files.
+1.Header component ,User Input Component,App Component using ng generate component componentName

+2.Design and implement all the neccessary html and css files as per requirement or else use the given files.

 3.Implement the logic and use Directive for two way binding.

-4.Create a component for investment-result to calculate the investments.
+4.Create a component for investment-result to calculate the investments using ngModel,pipes,several other.

 Sample page :-